Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Methodology

 Similarly, we compute the user activity, according to the days of the week.
 This feature may also provide unique information about the user activity; for example, identify whether the users are more active during the weekends.

 Furthermore, we measure the statistics of the user actions during the feature extraction period.
 For this purpose, we utilize a certain statistical measurement based on the action time (retweet time and quote time), where we calculate the time difference between the original post creation and the user response action time.
-This metric shows the average time between the user's reaction to other users' activity; the accounts that have a very "quick" reaction time with a high probability, we consider that they are bots (automated accounts that are controlled by computer software).
-Additionally, we identify the most common form of user activity, by measuring the percentage of user actions; tweets, retweets, and quotes.
-The combination of the described measurements provides information about the user activity timing, according to multiple characteristics like the hours of the day, the days of the week, and the general user profile preferences of content sharing.
+This metric shows the average time between the user's reaction to other users' activity.
+The accounts that have a very "quick" reaction time are probably automated accounts that are controlled by computer software.

+Additionally, we identify the user tweets, retweets, and quotes that are the most common forms of user activity, by measuring their percentage.
+These described measurements provide information about the user activity routine, like the active hours of the day, the days of the week, and the general user profile preferences of content sharing.